This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 Ask when it is okay for your child to bathe.
 Do not let the cast or splint get wet.
 Cover the cast or splint with 2 plastic trash bags.
 Tape the bags to your child's skin above the cast to seal out the water.
-Have your child keep his arm out of the water in case the bag breaks.
-Contact your child's primary healthcare provider if the cast gets wet.
+Have your child keep his or her arm out of the water in case the bag breaks.
+Contact your child's healthcare provider if the cast gets wet.
 Dry the cast with a hairdryer set on low or no heat.

 Cast or splint care:

 - Check the skin around the cast or splint every day for redness or sores.
 Numb or tingly fingers may mean the splint is too tight.
 Gently loosen the tape on the splint.

 - Do not let your child push down or lean on any part of the cast or splint, because it may break.

 - Do not let your child use a sharp or pointed object to scratch his or her skin under the cast or splint.

 © Copyright IBM Corporation 2018 Information is for End User's use only and may not be sold, redistributed or otherwise used for commercial purposes.
 All illustrations and images included in CareNotes® are the copyrighted property of A.D.A.M., Inc. or IBM Watson Health